juliangruendner/ds_develop/build_from_images/opal_poll/README.md

 - opal user interface
 go to your opal server https://OPAL_SERVER_IP:443 and login as administrator using the password you set in the opal_poll.config file.

+Install the needed certificate authority certificates

+In order for the poll module to check the certificate of the server, it needs to trust the ca_certificate used by your queue server.
+To add a ca_cert (certificate authority ssl certificate) proceed as follows:
+1. open the ./auth/ca_certs folder and replace the opalcacert.crt and the queuecacert.crt with your own ca cert files.
+2. execute the ./addCaCertificates.sh  - your certificates should now be installed on your local machine